SihaoCheng/WD_models/README.md

 >> 2.1917495897185257
 ```
 As other transformation functions, this customized mapping function `m_logteff_to_agecool` also accepts numpy array as input.

-## Example 4: a comprehensive usage: the effect of phase separation

 ## Available models included in this module